Wallsmedia/Logging.NLog/README.md

 ``` C#
  logging.AddConfiguration(hostingContext.Configuration.GetSection("Logging"));
 ```

-or it will be added  by default in .Net Core > 2.0+  see [WebHost.cs](https://github.com/aspnet/MetaPackages/blob/dev/src/Microsoft.AspNetCore/WebHost.cs))

-So, It is recommend to read "how to configure the Logging'" section from ASP.NET CORE web guide [Log filtering](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/logging/?view=aspnetcore-2.1&tabs=aspnetcore2x#log-filtering).
+So, It is recommend to read "how to configure the Logging'" section from ASP.NET CORE web guide https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-3.0#configuration.